 Dawn is also part of our patient care team.
 She has been working in dentistry for 13 years.
 Her mom is her greatest inspiration because she supports Dawn no matter what, she is the hardest-working person Dawn knows, and she loves unconditionally.

-Kristine is the other half of our patient care team.
-She has been working in dentistry for 15 years.
+Kristine rounds out our patient care team.
+She has been working in dentistry for 21 years.
 If Kristine could be any superhero, she would be Wonder Woman because she does it all and has great hair.

-Melissa is the other half of our team of treatment assistants.
-She has been working in dentistry for 13 years.
+Melissa rounds out our team of treatment assistants.
+She has been working in dentistry for 19 years.
 Melissa’s favorite holiday is Christmas because it is the one holiday her entire family gets together.
 They eat, play games, and visit.